act-rules/act-rules.github.io/pages/glossary/non-printable-characters.md

 ---
 title: Non-printable characters
 key: non-printable-characters
+unambiguous: true
+objective: true
 ---

-Non-printable characters, are all the characters that are not [printable characters](https://act-rules.github.io/pages/glossary/printable-characters.md).
+_Non-printable characters_, are all the characters that are not [printable characters](https://act-rules.github.io/pages/glossary/printable-characters.md).